atwisorg/mdweb/test/README.md

                             before starting testing
   --save-results            save all test results;
-                            by default, only the results of failed tests are saved --test-file TEST_FILE...  specify the test file;
+                            by default, only the results of failed tests are saved --show-stdout             show 'stdout' for any test result --show-stderr             show 'stderr' for any test result --show-retcode            show 'return code' for any test result --test-file TEST_FILE...  specify the test file;
                             file `.testignor` is not used --test-num NUM ...        specify test numbers separated by commas/spaces